The Year of Living Dangerously (film): Plot

-Guy Hamilton, a neophyte foreign correspondent for an Australian TV network, arrives in Jakarta on assignment.
-He meets the close-knit members of the foreign correspondent community, including journalists from the UK, the US, and New Zealand, diplomatic personnel—and Billy Kwan, a Chinese-Australian man with dwarfism, high intelligence, and moral seriousness.
-Hamilton is initially unsuccessful because his predecessor, tired of life in Indonesia, had departed without introducing Hamilton to his contacts.
-He receives limited sympathy from the journalist community, which competes for scraps of information from Sukarno's regime, the Communist Party of Indonesia (PKI), and the conservative Muslim-dominated Indonesian military.
+Guy Hamilton, a novice foreign correspondent for an Australian radio network, arrives in Jakarta on assignment.
+He meets the close-knit members of the foreign correspondent community, including journalists from the UK, the US, and New Zealand; diplomatic personnel; and Billy Kwan, a photo-journalist and outlier in the journalist community.
+A Chinese-Australian man with dwarfism, high intelligence, and moral seriousness, Kwan is deeply involved with and concerned for the people of Jakarta and their tribulations, even regularly providing for a destitute woman and her young son.
+Guy is initially unsuccessful as a journalist because his predecessor, tired of life in Indonesia, had departed without introducing Guy to his contacts.
+He receives limited sympathy from the journalist community, which competes for scraps of information from Sukarno's regime, the Communist Party of Indonesia (PKI), and the conservative, Muslim-dominated Indonesian military.
 However, Billy takes a liking to Guy and arranges interviews for him with key political figures.

-Billy introduces Guy to Jill Bryant, a beautiful young assistant at the British embassy.
+Billy introduces Guy to Jill Bryant, a beautiful young assistant at the British Embassy.
 Billy and Jill are close friends, yet Billy subtly manipulates her encounters with Guy.
-After resisting Guy because she's returning to the UK, Jill falls in love with him.
-Discovering that the Communist Chinese are arming the PKI, Jill passes this information to Guy to save his life, but he wants to cover the Communist rebellion that will occur when the arms shipment reaches Jakarta.
-Shocked, Billy and Jill cut off contact with Guy, and he is left with the American journalist, Pete Curtis, and his own assistant and driver Kumar, who is secretly a member of the PKI.
+Since she is returning to the UK shortly, Jill initially resists Guy's attentions, but eventually they fall in love.
+When Jill discovers that the Chinese communists are arming the PKI in preparation for civil war, she passes this information to Guy, informing him that all foreigners will be in danger.
+She advises him to leave the country, but he uses the information to write about the communist rebellion that will occur when the arms shipment reaches Jakarta.
+Upset with Guy's lack of discretion and concerned it will lead back to Jill as the informant, Billy and Jill cut off contact with Guy; he is left with the American journalist Pete Curtis and his own assistant and driver Kumar, who is secretly a member of the PKI.
 Kumar, however, remains loyal to Guy, and tries to open his eyes to all that is going on.